Player support – a customer support game changer in the games industry

 Where once studios could rely on their ability to design, develop and launch great games, they are increasingly looking beyond that for a point of competitive differentiation, and for many studios, it is customer service that will enable them to compete successfully in this fast maturing market.

 Many in the gaming community rely on peer-to-peer player support, but there is a real advantage to offering excellent customer service directly.
 Every touchpoint with a player is an opportunity to deliver an exceptional customer experience, to stand out from the crowd, create brand loyalty, increase a player’s lifetime-value, and even use real-time feedback to improve games.
 All of this directly impacts the bottom line.

 Five principles of successful customer service

-TELUS International provides outsourced customer support to many games companies, including one that has a 32.5 million player base, and another with more than 168 million monthly active users.
+TELUS International provides outsourced customer support to many leading games companies, including one that has a daily active player base of nearly 100 million.
 So, we know how to make customer support work in this sector.
 Here are our top five guiding principles in implementing customer support for gamers: